thoughtspot/thoughtspot.github.io/_admin/backup-restore/how-to-create-a-schedule.md

 ---
 title: [Understand backup/snapshot schedules]

-last_updated: 11/15/2019
+last_updated: 3/10/2020
 summary: "Learn about backup and snapshot schedules."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 You can schedule periodic snapshots and backups.
-For snapshots, ThoughtSpot comes configured with a strongly recommended periodic snapshot policy.
-For backups, there is no such policy but you may want to create one or several of your own configurations.
-This section helps to understand existing schedules and how to configure new schedules.
+ThoughtSpot comes configured with a default periodic snapshot policy.
+For backups, there is no such policy.
+You may want to configure one or several of your own backup policies.
+This section helps you understand existing schedules and how to configure new schedules.

 ## Configuration format

-ThoughtSpot uses a [protocol buffer](https://developers.google.com/protocol-buffers/) configuration file to hold snapshot and backup policies.
+ThoughtSpot uses a [protocol buffer](https://developers.google.com/protocol-buffers/){:target="_blank"} configuration file to hold snapshot and backup policies.
 There are slight differences between the configuration of snapshots and backups.
-You can read more about these later.
-However, the file format defines a `schedule` structure which is the same for both snapshots and backups.
+Refer to [work with snapshots]({{ site.baseurl }}/admin/backup-restore/overview-snapshot.html) and [configure periodic backups]({{ site.baseurl }}/admin/backup-restore/configure-backup.html).
+However, the file format defines a `schedule` structure, which is the same for both snapshots and backups.
 The following example shows the `schedule` format:

 ```
 schedule {
     period {
         number: integer